blues/example-firmware-manager/README.md

 ### Apply Target Firmware to Rules

-Once you have verified the rule conditions are executing as expected, you can then configure the `targetVersions` to the appropriate values for each rule.
+Once you have verified the rule conditions are executing as expected, you can then configure the `target_versions` to the appropriate values for each rule.

-Notice in this example the highest precedent rule does not have a set of `targetVersions`.
+Notice in this example the highest precedent rule does not have a set of `target_versions`.
 This the desired firmware configuration for this fleet.
 It acts as a guard against the rest of the rules executing.
 And will not invoke a firmware update request if the device is already using the desired firmware configuration.

 ```python
 My_Rule_Set = [